 - Keep kettles, teapots and hot drinks at the back of the bench or centre of the table so your child can’t reach them.

 - Make sure kettle cords don’t hang down within reach of your child.
 Use appliances with short cords so your child can’t use the cord to pull the appliance closer.

 - Use the back burners on the stove.
 Turn pan handles towards the back of the stove.
 Install a stove guard.

-- Carry plates to the pans on the stove, rather than carrying hot pans across the kitchen to the plates.
+- Carry plates to the pans on the stove, rather than carrying pans with hot liquids across the kitchen to the plates.